azexo/Azexo-Composer-WYSIWYG/README.md

 ---------

 Azexo Composer already integrated with [WordPress / Drupal / Joomla](http://codecanyon.net/user/azexo/portfolio?ref=azexo) CMS.
 Also it can be used as editor of [HTML](http://codecanyon.net/user/azexo/portfolio?ref=azexo) templates.
 If you purchase this products you get:
-* Free lifetime support
+* Lifetime support
-* Free lifetime updates with new features and bug fixes
+* Lifetime updates with new features and bug fixes